kevinhwong1/KevinHWong_Notebook/_posts/2021-11-04-20211104-ITS2-Test-set-for-KW-AH-ES-samples.md

 ### Goal

-To test ITS2 sequencing prep on *Porites astreoides* anf *Montipora capitata* samples from the Porites July Bleaching, Symbiont Integration, and Bleaching Pairs projects.
+To test ITS2 sequencing prep on *Porites astreoides* and *Montipora capitata* samples from the Porites July Bleaching, Symbiont Integration, and Bleaching Pairs projects.
 The DNA from these samples were extracted with the Zymo Quick-DNA kit and Zymo DNA/RNA mini prep kit plus.

 The dilution and plate planning can be found [here](https://docs.google.com/spreadsheets/d/1hFIY0g74x_yjGrz7F8n_IFccVfC5TheEPZtd7_je3uI/edit#gid=1710792962)